 Any.do vs Todoist

-Any.do is another task management software that I love and use sometimes.
+Any.do is another personal task management software that I love and use sometimes.
 You can create and schedule tasks for teams in seconds.
 Its quick and interactive UI makes it stand out.

 I like the web version (desktop) of Any.do more than its mobile version.
 In each task, you can add a tag, set day & time, pick a list, add subtasks, notes, and even attachments.